mukeshkothiyal/surl/readme.md

 <h1>Small Url Utility (SURL)</h1>

 <p>A basic utility to generate small url</p>
-<p>Generated small urls are persisted in the backend and can be used for redirection to original URLs
+<p>Generated small urls are persisted in the backend and can be used for redirection to original URLs.
-The URL generated will be 5 character unique URL.
+The generated URL will be 5 character long with base 62.
+Max distinct records that can be generated: 916132832 (62^5)
 </p>
 Example URL generated is: <u><i>http://localhost:8000/vz1Mr</i></u>

+Application is running over Docker container.
+Nginx is used for routing user-requests.

 <h2>Design</h2>